guptapranabh/thermo-detect/README.md

 ## Features

 - AI root cause detection
-- Visual output with boundiing boxes on overheating parts of the component
+- Visual output with bounding boxes on overheating parts of the component
 - Provides diagnostic report and actionable output

 ---

+## What the current project can/cannot do:

+### Can do:

+- Accurately detect failures
+- Provide proper insights

+### Cannot do:

+- Detect other machinery that is currently out of the trained dataset

+  This is partially because complex industrial machinery do not generally overlap with each other, hence a custom dataset must be used for each individual equipment.
+  As the scope of this project increases, these issues will be resolved

 ## Getting Started